princestahira234-maker/Employee-Attrition-Prediction-System/README.md

 By identifying employees at risk of attrition before turnover occurs, organizations can implement targeted retention strategies, reduce operational costs, and make informed HR decisions through predictive analytics.

-The platform demonstrates strong predictive performance with a ROC-AUC score of **0.857**, providing probability-based employee attrition risk insights through an interactive Streamlit HR Intelligence Dashboard.
+With a ROC-AUC score of **0.857**, the platform provides data-driven employee attrition risk assessment and probability-based insights through an interactive Streamlit HR Intelligence Dashboard.

 ---